spotify/cassandra-medusa/README.md

 - Run the [the previous section](#Restoring-a-single-Cassandra-node) on each individual node.

 ### Initial setup and access controls
-Provided is a `medusa-setup` which helps you set up the required infrastructure to use medusa.
+We will provide `medusa-gcs-setup` which helps you set up the required infrastructure to use Medusa in GCP.
 Specifically, the script should do the following:
-- [x] Create bucket
+- [ ] Create bucket
-- [x] Create service account
+- [ ] Create service account
-- [x] Provision a key for service account
+- [ ] Provision a key for service account
-- [x] Spotify-specific: Distribute credentials
-- [x] Spotify-specific: Grant service account permissions on the bucket
+- [ ] Grant service account permissions on the bucket
-- [x] Spotify-specific: configure medusa for your hosts
 - [ ] Configure [object lifecycle policies][olc]
 - [ ] Configure (automated) restore tests

 [olc]:https://cloud.google.com/storage/docs/lifecycle